GuyMograbi/mograblog/src/posts/2010/04/svn-apache-easy-lets-make-it-work.md

 published: 2010-04-10T13:57:00.000-07:00
 description: so i decided to setup an SVN with apache on my computer..
 keywords: svn, apache
+layout: post.hbs
+shortcodes: true
 ---

+[#alert-info]
+life is easier on linux and nginx.. move to ubuntu [#/alert-info]

 Well...
 I am a bit frustrated..